 Read and learn about the highly productive natural habitats of Florida, and the programs the FWC is using to help protect and maintain them.
-Focus on the Grassland/Pasture chapter of Florida's State Wildlife Action Plan.
-What's the dominant vegetation structure, what wildlife species are found there, how is it managed, what threats is it facing?
+Focus on the Freshwater Ecosystems chapter of Florida's State Wildlife Action Plan.

 SCIENCE APPLICATION: Wildlife, Ecosystem Services, Rangeland Management and The Kissimmee-Okeechobee-Everglades (K-O-E) Watershed